26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 (ii).
 The type size of the content within the box must be no less than 8 points, and footnotes must be in type sizes no less than 6 points.

 d.
-Order of Ingredient Declaration
+Order of ingredient declaration

 However, vitamins, minerals, and electrolytes must be listed together in the following order:

 e.
-Synonyms for Dietary Ingredients
+Synonyms for dietary ingredients

 You may use synonyms in parentheses for the following dietary ingredients.

 f.
-Declaration of Amounts
+Declaration of amounts

 You may place the amount next to the dietary ingredients or in a separate column in the Supplementary Facts panel.

-The FDA also allows you to declare the amount per serving, amount per unit, and the amounts for more than one serving if your supplement has different serving sizes.
+The FDA also allows you to declare the amount per serving, the amount per unit, and the amounts for more than one serving if your supplement has different serving sizes.

 Instead of using "amount per serving" in your headings, you may also use terms like "Each tablet contains," "Amount per 2 Tablets," capsule, packet, and teaspoonful.